 This committee exists to resolve any academic matter that arises in the Master of Science program.
 Members of this committee will be the Master of Science Graduate Council which consists of the MS Administrative Dean, each MS Program Director, and a representative from each MS major.
 Each of these Program Directors holds their position as confirmed by the VPAA, and respective deans.
-One faculty member from each entity will serve with an alternate member appointed in cases of conflict of interests.
-Academic appeal decisions are based upon overall academic performance while in the MS program.
-Note: The need to repeat a course is not looked upon favorably by professional schools.
-Granted remediation of a course does NOT guarantee consideration or admission to either school even if significantly improved grades are earned upon a second attempt.
+One

-Fall 2020
+Fall 2021

-Last day to appeal to repeat a fall 2020 Master of Science graduate course December 26 Last day to appeal a fall 2020 Master of Science graduate course grade December 28 Spring 2021
+Last day to appeal to repeat a Fall 2021 Master of Science graduate course December 26 Last day to appeal a Fall 2020 Master of Science graduate course grade December 28 Spring 2022

-Last day to appeal to repeat a spring 2020 Master of Science graduate course May 29 Last day to appeal a spring 2020 Master of Science graduate course grade May 31
+Last day to appeal to repeat a Spring 2022 Master of Science graduate course May 29 Last day to appeal a Spring 2020 Master of Science graduate course grade May 31